 Whenver I look at his gift, I think back to catching and eating my first fish, seeing shooting stars at 2 AM, and paddling along the beautiful Canadian boundary waters with my Dad.
 So, in a lot of cases, simple and sentimental gifts are best!

-Some other gifts that would probably also be appreciated include membership to NESA (National Eagle Scout Association), Scouting books, and other random accessories.
+Some other gifts that would probably also be appreciated include membership to NESA (National Eagle Scout Association), Scouting books, and neat Scouting-themed items.
 However, I’d highly recommend the above five options if you’re not planning on giving a monetary gift.

 Gifting Money and Gift Cards To Eagle Scouts